JohnDeved/REPO_Shop_Items_in_Level/README.md

 This mod modifies the game to add shop upgrade items to the pool of valuable items that can spawn in levels.
 Now you can find upgrades while exploring instead of only being able to purchase them.

 ## Features
+- Only the Host needs to have the mod installed for it to work in multiplayer
 - Shop upgrades spawn in levels as tiny valuables
-- Only the Host needs to have the mod installed for it to work in multiplayer
+- Configurable spawn chances

+## Configuration
+The following settings can be adjusted in the config file:
+- **SpawnUpgradeItems**: Enable or disable upgrade items spawning in levels (default: true)
+- **UpgradeItemSpawnChance**: Set the percentage chance (0-100) for an upgrade item to spawn (default: 5%)

 ## Dependencies
 - BepInEx-BepInExPack-5.4.2100